 Going inside the house will limit exposure but does not eliminate the risks associated with breathing in PM2.5.
 Wearing a DIY mask or a surgical mask will also not protect you because normal masks do not have effective filters for capturing micro-particles.

 The material and technology used in making Cambridge masks™ make it effective for filtering PM2.5 and even particles as small as bacteria and viruses.
-This means that Cambridge masks™ are your best defence against PM2.5.
+This means that Cambridge masks™ are your best defense against PM2.5.

 Who will benefit from wearing a Cambridge Mask™?

-Everyone will benefit from wearing a Cambridge mask™ but if you fall in the following groups, your health is more at risk and you should therefore take immediate steps to get yourself one:
+Everyone will benefit from wearing a Cambridge mask™ but if you fall in the following groups, your health is more at risk and you should, therefore, take immediate steps to get yourself one: